“Stop doggin’ meeeeeee…”

 “Aw, he’s too cool, isn’t he?” says a smiling Roger Tebbutt, the engineer for the SilverGinger sessions.
 I can see his point.

 The lights in the recording area are dimmed (for atmosphere, I presume).
-Ginger’s standing alone in front of a mic.
+Ginger is standing alone in front of a microphone.
 He’s been there for about an hour now, “doing the bastards” as he puts it – recording high harmony vocal lines for a song called Doggin’, a bonus track for the Japanese version of the album and a possible single B-side.
 It’s not a task that Ginger has been particularly looking forward to, hence the decision to hold it back until the rest of the album’s vocals had been completed.

 “Never again,” jokes Ginger between takes.
 “It’s a blues album, the next one.”

 Tim Smith, the producer, keeps saying “and one more” and Ginger keeps obliging.
 There are an awful lot of these harmony lines to record.
-Thankfully, almost every take is faultless.
-Or as faultless as rock ‘n’ roll should be.
+Thankfully, almost every take is faultless – or as faultless as rock ‘n’ roll should be.

 “There are slight imperfections in there,” says Tim after one take.
 “But that’s quite nice.”